iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 1. Invoke sequential compactness theorem to show that $C- D$ is a compact set.
 2. Convert the convex set projection between $C, D$ into a separation problem.
 3. Find the plane of separations
-4. Used their respective projection points to convstruct the separation hyperplane for $C, D$ by converting the problem back.
+4. Used their respective projection points to construct the separation hyperplane for $C, D$ by converting the problem back.

 **Proofs**